WalletConnect/walletconnect-docs/docs/web3modal/html-js/actions.md

 ## Modal Actions

 Custom controllers to programatically control the modal.
-Useful when you want to use your own ui components and react to modal state.
+Useful when you want to use your own UI components and React to modal state.

 ```js
 import { ModalCtrl } from "@web3modal/core";